A Neuro-Symbolic Approach for Probabilistic Reasoning on Graph Data

 \subsection{Preliminaries}

-We use the following concepts and notation taken from logic and here adapted to graphs: a \emph{relation} is defined by a \emph{name}, an \emph{arity} $\in 0,1,2,\ldots$ and a \emph{value range}.
+We use the following concepts and notation taken from logic and here adapted to graphs: a \emph{relation} $R$ is defined by a \emph{name}, an arity $\arity{R}\in 0,1,2,\ldots$ and a \emph{value range} that can be Boolean, categorical, or numerical.
 A relation of arity 1 is also referred to as a (node) \emph{attribute}, a relation of arity 2 as an \emph{edge relation}, and a relation of arity 0 as a \emph{graph property}.
-A \emph{signature} ${\mathcal R}$ is a set of relations.
-For example, graphs describing chemical molecules can be defined over a signature containing an edge relation \emph{bond} with values $\{0,1\}$, an attribute $\emph{element}\in \{ \mbox{H},\mbox{He},\ldots,\mbox{Og}\}$, and a graph property $\emph{toxic}\in \{\emph{true},\emph{false}\}$.
-We use $u,v,\ldots$ as variables ranging over nodes of a graph.
+A \emph{signature} ${\mathcal R}=\{R_1,\ldots,R_M\}$ is a set of relations.
+For example, graphs describing chemical molecules can be defined over a signature containing an edge relation \emph{Bond} with values $\{0,1\}$, an attribute $\emph{Element}\in \{ \mbox{H},\mbox{He},\ldots,\mbox{Og}\}$, and a graph property $\emph{Toxic}\in \{\emph{true},\emph{false}\}$.
+We use $u,v,\ldots$ to denote variables ranging over nodes of a graph.
+Specific nodes are referenced by \emph{node identifiers}, which can either be meaningful names or generic integer indices denoted $i,j, \ldots$.
+Bold fonts $\boldv,\boldi,\ldots$ represent tuples of variables or identifiers.
 An \emph{atom} is an expression composed of a relation name and node variables or node identifiers corresponding to the arity of the relation as arguments.
 An atom is \emph{ground} if all its arguments are node identifiers.
-For example $\emph{bond}(v,u), \emph{element}(v)$ are atoms, $\emph{bond}(\emph{atom\_12},\emph{atom\_7})$, $\emph{element}(\emph{atom\_7})$ are ground atoms.
+For example $\emph{Bond}(v,u), \emph{Element}(v)$ are atoms, $\emph{Bond}(\emph{atom\_12},\emph{atom\_7})$, $\emph{Element}(\emph{atom\_7})$ are ground atoms.